6 Guiding Principles of Digital Transformation

 When it comes to digital transformation, it’s important not to lose sight of your mission as an organization.
 Here’s an example that will illustrate why it is vital to consider digital transformation in its entirety rather than hyper-focus on one of its components over another:

-The Digital Transformation Iceberg uses Sigmund Freud’s iceberg analogy to illustrate how the conscious mind of digital leaders should be focused on far more than the tip of the digital iceberg.
+The digital transformation iceberg uses Sigmund Freud’s iceberg analogy to illustrate how the conscious mind of digital leaders should be focused on far more than the tip of the digital iceberg.
 The alternative might be likened to the disaster that struck the mighty Titanic on its maiden voyage in 1912.

-The iceberg is designed to encourage leaders to look beneath the surface and approach digital enterprise transformation holistically.
-It helps leaders approach digital business transformation with an open mind and primed to answer the question “what should we transform and how?”
+The iceberg is designed to encourage leaders to look beneath the surface and approach digital transformation holistically.
+It helps leaders approach digital transformation with an open mind and primed to answer the question “what should we transform and how?”

 There are multiple transformation approaches available to help leaders consider the bigger picture of digital transformation.
 Regardless of which are used, it should be a priority to remove any blinkers that focus a firm ‘only’ upon the customer.

-Even when customer centricity at the tip of the iceberg is deemed to be a firm’s strategic priority, the other components that sit immediately below the surface all need to be sufficiently mature, if digital transformation initiatives are to be successful.
+Even when customer-centricity at the tip of the iceberg is deemed to be a firm’s strategic priority, the other components that sit immediately below the surface all need to be sufficiently mature, if digital transformation initiatives are to be successful.